rakibulshamim/Selenium-TestNG-POM/README.md

 # Selenium-TestNG-POM

-A testing repository using Selenium and TestNG to automate an E-commerce website<a href="https://envothemes.com/envo-ecommerce/">Envo Ecommerce</a> and its suite of applications.
+A testing repository using Selenium and TestNG to automate an e-commerce website<a href="https://envothemes.com/envo-ecommerce/"> Envo Ecommerce</a> and its suite of applications.

 ## How to run
 1. First of all you need to have java installed in your pc.